Walking around Rome

 I also decided to visit the Pantheon – no self-respecting architect can skip that.
 I had no clue that it had been converted into a church.
 So that was two churches.
 By that time I had noticed that there are churches everywhere in Rome.
 And they are open to the public.
 And they are filled with incredible art and sculpture.
 Seriously.
 Even the most unassuming looking place from the outside hides incredible art and beauty in it’s interior.
 And it’s nice art, sculpture, carvings, details – not even specifically evoking religious themes many times.
 And they are cool inside, literally.
 And many provide seating.
 It became my way to escape the heat, rest a bit, take a break, sneak eat a snack, and peruse my map — sit in a church.

 Then I started trying to find churches worth visiting.
 I perused my guide book, my maps, and the internet (on my phone).
 And got smitten with St. Peter’s chains.
 No clue why.
 I’m not particularly religious.
-My cousin, who I was staying with, let me read a about the building of St. Peter’s Basilica in Vatican City, which I managed to read half of while I was visiting.
+My cousin, who I was staying with, let me read a book about the building of St. Peter’s Basilica in Vatican City, which I managed to read half of while I was visiting.
 No book on Rome or St. Peter’s is complete without mentioning St. Peter or Michelangelo.
-And of course, St. Peter’s chains – which were conveniently stored in Rome – and be seen by the public at San Pietro in Vincoli.
+And of course, St. Peter’s chains – which were conveniently stored in Rome – can be seen by the public at San Pietro in Vincoli.
 On top of Esquiline Hill.
 My nemesis.
 (And Michelangelo’s famous sculpture of Moses with horns is there, too.)

 So up the hill, I trudged again.
 I walked around it scoping it out, deciding how best to climb it.
 And ended up going up the same way I did the first trip.
 I’m sure there’s alternatives, but they escaped me.
 Anyway, I eventually found myself staring at St. Peter’s chains.
 I felt disappointed.
 I guess I expected something bigger or more complicated or stronger looking or something.
 I dunno.
 But they just looked inadequate.
 I gave Moses a quick gawk.
 Sat down and rested a bit.
 Then scurried off to the next thing on my list.